RuihanYuan/VirusProject/README.md

    samtools depth {ALIGNMENT}.bam > {GENOME}.depth
    ```

-**Note**: Samtools `depth` command counts positions starting from 1, in contrast to many other tools that start counting from 0.
+**Note**: Samtools `depth` command counts positions starting from 1.
 This is important to remember when interpreting your results.